kriscao/kriscao.github.io/_posts/2021-02-26-constituency-substitution-test-inside-outside.markdown

-Together, these two empirical facts suggest a general test for constituency: if, for a given span of words, we can find a substitutable example from a common small set of examples, then that span is a constituent.
-One common example is to use 'it' to substitute for noun phrases; another example is 'do (so)' for verb phrases.
+Together, these two empirical facts suggest a general test for constituency: if, for a given span of words, we can find a substitutable example from a common small set of examples, then that span is a constituent.[^span] One common example is to use 'it' to substitute for noun phrases; another example is 'do (so)' for verb phrases.
 This test is known as the *substitution test*.[^2]

 #### Aside: why do constituents matter?
 You may be wondering, dear reader, why we should care about the notion of